box-products/handbook/appendix-11-harassment.md

 •	Inquiries into one’s sexual experiences; and
 •	Discussion of one’s sexual activities.

-All employees should note that, as stated above, retaliation against an individual who has complained about sexual or other harassment and retaliation against individuals for cooperating with an investigation of sexual or other harassment complaints violate SALT Insure’s policy.
+All employees should note that, as stated above, retaliation against an individual who has complained about sexual or other harassment and retaliation against individuals for cooperating with an investigation of sexual or other harassment complaints violate SALT’s policy.

 Complaint procedure.
 If you believe you have been subject to or have witnessed unlawful discrimination, including sexual or other forms of unlawful harassment or other inappropriate conduct.
 You are requested and encouraged to make a complaint.
 You may complain directly to your immediate supervisor or department manager, the HR director, or any other member of management with whom you feel comfortable bringing such a complaint.
 Similarly, if you observe acts of discrimination toward or harassment of another employee, you are requested and encouraged to report this to one of the individuals listed above.

 All complaints will be investigated promptly, and confidentiality will be protected to the extent possible.
 A timely resolution of each complaint should be reached and communicated to the parties involved.

-If the investigation confirms conduct that violates this policy has occurred, SALT Insure will take immediate, appropriate, corrective action, including discipline, up to and including immediate termination.
+If the investigation confirms conduct that violates this policy has occurred, SALT will take immediate, appropriate, corrective action, including discipline, up to and including immediate termination.

 No reprisal, retaliation, or other adverse action will be taken against an employee for making a complaint or report of discrimination or harassment or for assisting in the investigation of any such complaint or report.
 Any suspected retaliation or intimidation should be reported immediately to one of the persons identified above.